Atulsah17/Multi-Camera-Person-Tracking/README.markdown

 - **Memory Usage**: Processing multiple videos in parallel may require significant GPU memory.
 - **ReID Accuracy**: Matching accuracy across cameras depends on lighting, angles, and person appearance.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details (if applicable).

 ## Contact
-For questions or contributions, please reach out to [atulsah9211@gmail.com].
+For questions or contributions, please reach out to [your-email@example.com].